ProlificsPanther/RESTAPI/README.md

 # RestfulAPI
-Panther screens data is returned in a JSON format using which a data table is created.
+Panther screens data is returned in a JSON format by which a data table is created.

 # Prerequisite:
   * Panther Web Application/Panther 5.5*